banner

 Fly to Kathmandu Fly to Kathmandu

-Back in Kathmandu, you'll meet with your team for a final debrief and celebrate your success.
+Back in Kathmandu, you'll meet with your team for a final debrief and celebrate your success with a farewell dinner.

 Max Alt.
 1400m